 - The Postgraduate Certificate requires 60 credits all from the taught part of the course (no dissertation is completed.)

 The MSc study programme may also be used as part of the portfolio of evidence for professional registration as a Chartered Engineer (CEng.)
 In this instance, module choices should be verified with the relevant professional institution to ensure the requirements for professional registration have been satisfied.

 Learning and Teaching

-Modules may be offered in a number of flexible delivery modes; taught modules are usually held over three to five consecutive days.
+Modules may be offered in a number of flexible delivery modes; taught modules are usually held over 3 to 5 consecutive days.
 With the agreement of the module leader, Distance Learning and Work-Based Learning may be offered; specific details are determined between the module leader and student via a learning contract to ensure the module learning outcomes can be achieved.
-This blended learning approach is different for each individual.
+This varied learning approach is different for each individual.

 CPD students attend modules to suit their work commitments.
 Each 15 credit module is expected to take around 150 hours to complete.
-Deepening on the number of modules studied each year, students are normally expected to complete the MSc in three to five years while in full time employment.
+Depending on the number of modules studied each year, students are normally expected to complete the MSc in 3 to 5 years while in full time employment.

 Assessment is normally by assignment, assessing the student's ability to critically appraise and competently implement acquired skills and knowledge.
 The assignments are normally expected to be based on a live project within the workplace or a real industrial case study.